golanlevin/DrawingWithMachines/syllabus/60-428_syllabus_fall_2025.md

 <img src="img/2025_schedule.png" width="480">

 This semester, there will be 10 sets of Assignments.
-These include 7 *weekly assignments* prior to the mid-semester break; a 2-week *Experiment*, with a proposal stage; a 4-week *Investigation*, with proposal and check-in stages; and a culminatory *Portfolio Review* during Finals Week.
+These include 7 *weekly assignment sets* prior to the mid-semester break; a 2-week *Experiment*, with a proposal stage; a 4-week *Investigation*, with proposal and check-in stages; and a culminatory *Portfolio Review* during Finals Week.
 The themes of the assignment sets will be:

 1. Physical and Conceptual Drawing Machines `8/27`
 2. Introductory Tooling: Creative Coding and Pen Plotting `9/3`